Teenager pleads guilty to manslaughter of security guard

 A teenager has pleaded guilty to the manslaughter of Serbian national Goran Milosavljevic.

-Sydney Jayden Kokiri appeared in the High Court today before Justice Phoenix Jagose and admitted causing the security guard's death.
+Sydney Jayden Kokiri, 18, appeared in the High Court today before Justice Pheroze Jagose and admitted causing the security guard's death.

 Milosavljevic was felled by a single punch in the Papakura Countdown store on May 2, 2018, and died early the next morning.